 Area costs and error detection/correction rates of the proposed methods are shown in Table 3.
 By examining Table 3, we can conclude that for the Hamming 3, the simplification almost always reduces the area costs with a slight decrease in error detection/correction.
 On the other hand, for the single parity, the simplification causes a major decrease in error detection, so it might not be preferable.
 That is due to losing parity preservative feature of the simplified stages.
-Another inference is that on average our single parity and Hamming 3 based techniques make the original circuit area two and three times larger, respectively.
+Another inference is that in average our single parity and Hamming 3 based techniques make the original circuit area two and three times larger, respectively.
+This is similar to DMR and TMR area costs.
 One important point is that detection rates of the single parity method is as good as those for the Hamming 3 based method.